karolinamarszal/Weather-Pollution-Detector/README.md

 	6) python manage.py runserver
 ```

-Your django it's live.
+Now, the Weather Pollution Detector is live.
 Please open your browser and type 127.0.0.1:8000.